A growing number of military customers are adopting AWS Services to process, store, and transmit Department of Defense (DoD) data.

 To request access to AWS’ security documentation as it pertains to DoD customers, either a military organization or a contractor conducting business with the DoD, please contact AWS Sales and Business Development or send an email directly to our team at firstname.lastname@example.org.

-Our government customers are quickly realizing that migration to the cloud is an opportunity to improve their level of security assurance and reduce operational risk.
-The AWS operating environment allows for customers to realize a level of security and compliance that are only possible in an environment that is supported by high levels of automation.
-On AWS, our customers possess the ability to conduct audits on a continual basis rather than conducting a periodic inventories and audits of their environment at a "point-in-time" as most DoD customers conduct within their traditional data centers.
-When you possess this level of visibility into your environment, it directly enhances your level of control of your data, and your ability to maintain assurance that only authorized users are gaining access.
+We believe that for government customers migration to the cloud is an opportunity to improve their level of security assurance and reduce operational risk.
+The AWS operating environment allows customers to obtain a level of security and compliance only possible in an environment supported by high levels of automation.
+On AWS, customers have the ability to conduct audits on a continual basis rather than conducting periodic inventories and "point-in-time" audits, which is the way most DoD customers operate with traditional data centers.
+Gaining this level of visibility into your environment enhances data control and increases your ability to maintain assurance that only authorized users have access.

-DoD mission owners can realize higher levels of control over applications through programmatic enforcement of DoD security and compliance guidelines.
+For example, DoD mission owners can realize higher levels of control over applications through programmatic enforcement of DoD security and compliance guidelines.
 Using AWS functionality, you can create pre-approved templates for common application use cases, reducing the time to authorize new applications.
-Through the use of such templates, DoD organizations can also ensure that application owners do not change vital security settings such as security groups and network ACLs, as well as enforcing the use of STIG hardened machine images.
-The programmatic enforcement of DoD security guidelines reduce the amount of manual configuration conducted by system administrators, significantly cutting down the chance of improper configuration, thereby reducing overall risk to the DoD.
-Our federal customers are already achieving higher levels of security assurance on AWS.
+The templates can help ensure application owners do not change vital security settings such as security groups and network ACLs, as well as enforcing the use of STIG-hardened machine images.
+Additionally, programmatic enforcement of DoD security guidelines reduces manual configuration efforts, which can decrease improper configuration and overall risk to the DoD.

 Customers in other compliance programs are also directly benefiting from using AWS to achieve their risk and compliance goals: